Epico Colón

 Orlando Tito Colón Nieves (born March 24, 1982) is a Puerto Rican professional wrestler.
-He is currently signed to Total Nonstop Action Wrestling (TNA), where he performs as Orlando Colón and is in a tag team with his cousin Eddie Colón.
+He is signed to World Wrestling Council (WWC), where he performs as Orlando Colón and is in a tag team with his cousin Eddie Colón.
+He is also makes appearances on the independent circuit.
 He is best known for his tenure in WWE, where he performed under the ring name Epico Colón.

 Early life

 Orlando Tito Colón Nieves was born on March 24, 1982, in San Juan, Puerto Rico.
 He attended Western Michigan University, where he played baseball for the Western Michigan Broncos.
 He graduated with a bachelor's degree in accounting.

 Professional wrestling career

 Early career (2004–2006)

 Colón began his training at Dan "The Beast" Severn's, Michigan Sports Camps and competing in Price of Glory Wrestling (Coldwater, MI) in 2004.
 Colón began wrestling in the independent circuit of the United States, performing in Hybrid Pro Wrestling, a promotion based in Schoolcraft, Michigan.
 He was given a villainous persona, which noted his lineage as a member of the Colón family, as well as a gimmick of "winning by any means necessary", emphasizing his heel character.
 It was in this promotion that he first used his finisher move, a swinging half nelson with leg capture dubbed "Orlando's Magic".
 Concurrently, he worked three dates for Price Of Glory Wrestling and eight for Independent Wrestling Association Mid-South.
 Colón participated in the tournament to crown the first Hybrid Pro Wrestling Champion.
 In the first round, he was booked against CJ Otis, being eliminated after losing the contest by pinfall due to interference.
 Subsequently, Colón created a tag team with independent wrestler Jack Thriller, from Honolulu, Hawaii.
 The team began a feud with Jayson Quick and Josh Abercrombie, which was scheduled to conclude at a special event titled Phase: One.
 However, Colón was included in an angle where he provoked Quick, engaging in a public fight.
 As part of the storyline, Colón and Quick were banned from participating at Phase: One by the HPW Championship Committee.
 He was said to be cleared to return, but as part of the angle Colón refused to wrestle in the promotion until the company compensated him.
 This storyline was used to explain Colón's departure from the company due to moving back to Puerto Rico.